-Note: We also track companies that use Servicenow (parent company of Moveworks)
+Note: We also track companies that use ServiceNow (parent company of Veza)

 The count of new companies shown here may differ from the total in the table above.
 This is intentional.
 We apply a consistent baseline to ensure month-over-month comparisons are apples-to-apples rather than affected by when data was first collected.